Join the Cool Campus Challenge and take the pledge!

 Post-secondary institutions across British Columbia are challenging each other to reduce natural gas use and encourage campus community members to take energy conservation actions by signing the Cool Campus Pledge.
 By reducing natural gas use, we can reduce our climate impact and demonstrate climate leadership.

-Take the Pledge now for the chance to win great prizes, including SFU hoodies, cozy Sustainable Spaces blankets, and Renaissance Coffee gift certificates!
+Take the Pledge now for the chance to win great prizes, including cozy blankets, and Renaissance Coffee gift certificates!
 Winners will be contacted weekly via email and announced on the website during January and February.
 Make sure to include your contact information when signing the pledge for your chance to win!

-The Sustainability Office will be hosting Cool Campus stations every Wednesday starting January 23rd to February 27th on the second floor of Maggie Benson Centre (by the Bookstore).
-Come drop by to talk about the challenge, take the pledge in-person, and get some FREE coffee or hot chocolate if you bring your own mug or tumbler.
+The Sustainability Office will be hosting Cool Campus stations every Thursday starting January 9th to February 27th on the second floor of Maggie Benson Centre (by the Bookstore).
+Come drop by to talk about the challenge, take the pledge in-person, enter the prize draw and get some FREE hot chocolate if you bring your own mug or tumbler.

 What commitments are included in taking the Cool Campus Pledge?